Emanuele-Giacomuzzo/data_aggregation/signed_group_model/README.md

 Elizabeth Sander and Stefano Allesina

-## How to make it work
+## How to make it work by Ema.
 1. Download all the folder, not only the C files, for example.
 2. Install gcc compiler, GSL and GSL CBLAS libraries for C (use homebrew if you are on a Mac, I don't know about other operating systems)
 2. Terminal -> Open the folder with the C file -> Make
 3. Convert your network into a compatible one (see the three examples Donana, Norwood and Tatoosh).
 It seems like you can use only a binary network.
 4.  ./FindGroups 110 ../Data/Tatoosh/Tatoosh.txt 587184 5000 20 (to start the program), otherwise sh example.sh Watch out!!!
 You need to specify the number of nodes inside the network, in this case it is 110.

 ## Overview